From The Blog

-Learn more about steps individual members can take to make their properties more resilient to changes in water conditions with the resources below.
-Water management solutions like these should be tailored to fit your property and can work alone or combine multiple approaches.
-Keep in mind that on Kiawah, you will likely need approval from the ARB and encroachment permits before you proceed with a new water management solution
+Use the following resources to make your property more resilient to flooding.
+Water management solutions like these should be tailored to fit your property and can work alone or multiple approaches can be combined.
+Keep in mind that on Kiawah, you will likely need approval from the Architectural Review Board and encroachment permits before you proceed with a new water management solution.